Poetry in motion

 In an attempt to bridge the hand and the machine, Pentameter is a provocation for tender tools in the digital realm.
 Despite being mechanically angular, it originates from a spirit of intimate improvisation.
 The resulting typeface, clunky yet fluid, is an awkward dance of serifs with script endings with an offbeat rhythm—but hopefully, one you can enjoy moving to.

+Check out the Pentameter type specimen at Seasons in Pentameter, created in collaboration with Laurel Schwulst and Tiger Dingsun.
 Like all Occupant Fonts releases, Pentameter is available for print, web, applications, and ePub licensing on Type Network.
 You can contact Type Network for specific access to the variable font as well.
 Webfonts may be tested free for thirty days, and you can download a desktop trial right from this website.